 Whisk the wet ingredients to mix.

-Pour the wet ingredients into the dry ingredients and mix well.
+Step 3: Pour the wet ingredients into the dry ingredients and mix well.
 Grease your cake pans and add the cake batter to the pans.
+I like to use a coconut oil spray to grease my pans and prevent the cake batter from sticking to the pan.

-Smooth the cake batter in each pan with a spoon.
-Bake at 350 degrees F for 40 minutes (baking time will depend upon the size and depth of the cake pans you use).
+Step 4: Smooth the cake batter in each pan with a spoon.
+Bake at 350º F for 40 minutes (baking time will depend upon the size and depth of the cake pans you use).
 I baked my cakes in two 8-inch round cake pans.

 Now it is time to make your frosting while the cake cools!